 Transfer time: 1 hour 30 minutes

 Accommodation: We loved our stay at Riad Medinamood via AirBnB.
 It’s a modern stylish and spotlessly clean riad in the Kasbah area.
 We particularly valued having the whole place to ourselves, dining on the roof terrace and cooling down in the plunge pool.
-The owners were exceptionally helpful when our car had battery problems so I wouldn’t hesitate to recommend it. *Use this link to get £25 in travel credit when you sign up (and I’ll get £15 in travel credit once you complete a trip.
-Only for new Airbnb guests!*
+The owners were exceptionally helpful when our car had battery problems so I wouldn’t hesitate to recommend it. *Update 2024: the property is no longer listed on AirBnB.*

 Marrakech is hot, noisy, bustling, colourful, vibrant, and a joy to explore.
 The streets are full of life and just walking them is a huge adventure in itself, especially for children.
 We saw bright piles of spices precariously stacked higher than my head, and drank pomegranate juice freshly squeezed by a roadside peddler.
 The city was even more lively at night.
 The main road from our riad toward the centre thronged with taxi drivers and food stalls in the evenings.
 We were able to push our buggy around the at times narrow pavements.
 We stayed in the Kasbah area as we wanted somewhere within the historic walls but easier to navigate than the maze-like Medina.
 For breakfast, we bought freshly made Moroccan flatbreads and French pastries from a nearby cafe to eat on the roof terrace.
 Our other highlights include: